leoz/sax-parser/README.md

 SaxParser
 ---------

-Node-xml provides a SAX2 parser interface that can take a string, file.
+Sax-parser provides a SAX2 parser interface that can take a string, file.
 The parser can take characters from the document in chunks.
 To send chunks of the document to the parser use 'parseString(xml)'

 # SAX Parser